Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Experimental Results with Synthetic Dataset

 \subsubsection{Results}

-Fig. \ref{fig:result_synth} shows the performance comparisons according to $K$.
-Figs. \ref{fig:fm_RW} and (d) show the average F-measure and the relative error for TV-RW graphs; Figs. \ref{fig:fm_ER} and (e) show those for TV-ER graphs; Figs. \ref{fig:fm_GR} and (f) show those for LF-ER graphs.

-As shown in Fig. \ref{fig:result_synth}, the existing static graph learning methods, i.e., SGL-GLasso and SGL-Smooth, present worse performance than the time-varying methods.
-This is because SGL-Smooth learns a graph from each time slot independently.
-It does not consider the temporal relation of graphs.
-Note that SGL-GLasso sometimes presented a comparable performance with time-varying methods when $K$ is large.

-Fig. \ref{fig:fm_RW} and (d) present that TGL-FLasso outperforms TGL-Tikhonov despite the fact that the edges in a TV-RW graph vary smoothly in this case.
-This would be because TGL-Smooth yields undesirable edges (discussed later in this section).
-The TGL-FLasso significantly outperforms the other methods for TV-ER graphs as shown in Figs.~\ref{fig:fm_ER} and (d).
-This indicates that the fused Lasso constraint on the difference between graphs in neighboring time slots works well.

-It is also worth noting that, thanks to the regularization term, TGL-FLasso can successfully learn accurate time-varying graphs from a smaller number of measurements.
-As can be seen in Fig. \ref{fig:result_synth}, the performance gain for TV-ER graphs is much better than that of TV-RW graphs.
-This is because the TV-ER graphs have the \textbf{(P1)} property while the TV-RW graphs lack a part of \textbf{(P1)}, as previously mentioned.
+As shown in \autoref{fig:result_synth}, our proposed time-varying (TV) graph learning methods outperform static approaches and the TGL-Tik baseline (Figs.~\ref{fig:fm_RW}, \ref{fig:re_RW}).
+Each method demonstrated strength in specific scenarios: TGL-TH's $\ell_1$ regularization worked well for graphs with smooth/sparse variations like TH-ER and LTC-ER (Figs.~\ref{fig:fm_RW}, \ref{fig:fm_NG}); TGL-SB was most effective for the sudden, infrequent changes of the SB-ER graph, especially with more observations ($K\geq50$) (Figs.~\ref{fig:fm_SB}, \ref{fig:re_SB}); and TGL-LTC showed robust, flexible performance across many models, especially when changes were localized as in the LTC-ER graph (Figs.~\ref{fig:re_RW}, \ref{fig:re_ER}, \ref{fig:re_NG}).

-Focusing on Fig. \ref{fig:fm_GR} and (f), TGL-GLTV also outperforms the static graph learning methods for small $K$.
-Fig. \ref{fig:l2norm} shows the $L_{2}$-norm of the temporal difference of learned adjacency matrices in each time slots, i.e., $ \| {\bf W}_{t} - {\bf W}_{t-1} |\|_{2}$.
-Clearly, it can be observed that TGL-GLTV can detect large fluctuations of the graph in time slots where the connectivity state changes, while SGL-GLasso and SGL-Smooth have several unclear jumps.
-As a result, TGL-GLTV is the graph learning method suitable for change detection, and the group Lasso of temporal variation is effective in graph learning.
+In addition, \autoref{fig:l2norm} shows the $L_{2}$-norm of the temporal difference of learned adjacency matrices in each time slot, i.e., $ \| {\bf W}_{t} - {\bf W}_{t-1} \|_{2}$.
+Clearly, TGL-TH, TGL-SB, and TGL-LTC can detect sudden changes in the graph in time slots, while SGL-GLasso and SGL-Smooth have several unclear jumps.
+On the other hand, TGL-Tik can suppress the temporal variation of graphs better than SGL-Smooth, but it obscures the change points in the TV graph.
+As a result, the proposed TGL methods are suitable for change detection.

-Fig. \ref{fig:var_rwer} visualizes the temporal variation of a part of edge weights on the learned graphs from the datasets of TV-RW and TV-ER graphs with $K = 10$.
-The vertical and horizontal axis of these figures represent the edge and time slot indices of the learned graph, and the color represents the intensity of the edge weights.
-To make an easy view, they visualize the first 50 edge indices.
-As can be seen in Fig. \ref{fig:var_rwer}, SGL-GLasso and SGL-Smooth cannot capture the original graph structure, and they output the graphs ignoring its temporal relations.
-TGL-Tikhonov is slightly superior to the static graph learning methods.
-However, it yields many undesirable edges and the edge weights are relatively small.
-In contrast, TGL-FLasso estimated the original structure better than the other methods and outputs the graph considering its temporal relationships.